California Fast Food Workers to Receive $20 Minimum Wage, Threatening Price Increase and Business Closures

 Alex Johnson owns 10 Auntie Anne’s Pretzels and Cinnabon restaurants in the San Francisco Bay Area.
 He said sales have slowed in 2024, prompting him to lay off his office staff and rely on his parents to help with payroll and human resources.

-Increasing his employees’ wages will cost Johnson about $470,000 each year.
+Increasing his employees’ wages will cost Johnson regarding $470,000 each year.
 He will have to raise prices anywhere from 5% to 15% at his stores, and is no longer hiring or seeking to open new locations in California, he said.

 “I try to do right by my employees.
 I pay them as much as I can.
 But this law is really hitting our operations hard,” Johnson said.